tanguychenier/Terminal_3DEngine/README.md

 ## Current build status

 0.8:
-- Color   class OK: Used to print a gradient color around the Cube
+- Color   class OK: Used to print a gradient color around the Cube: https://fr.wikipedia.org/wiki/Codage_informatique_des_couleurs
-- Vector  class OK: Used to print a vector to x,y,z coordinates, in correlation with the Color class.
+- Vector  class OK: Used to print a vector to x,y,z coordinates, in correlation with the Color class: https://fr.wikipedia.org/wiki/Vecteur_(structure_de_donn%C3%A9es)
-- Vertex  class OK: Used to print a specify point used to Camera static orientation in correlation with the Vector + Color class.
+- Vertex  class OK: Used to print a specify point used to Camera static orientation in correlation with the Vector + Color class: https://fr.wiktionary.org/wiki/vertex
-- Matrix  class OK: Used to print the 4 cartesian points in correlation with the Vertex + Vector + Color class.
+- Matrix  class OK: Used to print the 4 cartesian points in correlation with the Vertex + Vector + Color class: https://fr.wikipedia.org/wiki/Matrice_(math%C3%A9matiques)
-- Camera  Class OK: Used to print about a define point with define angle in correlation with Matrix + Vertex + Vector + Color class.
+- Camera  Class OK: Used to print about a define point with define angle in correlation with Matrix + Vertex + Vector + Color class: https://fr.wikipedia.org/wiki/Clipping_(infographie)
-- Engine  Class In work: Used to print in 3D, the model with Vertex, Rasterize & Edge physical Value.
+- Engine  Class In work: Used to print in 3D, the model with Vertex, Rasterize & Edge physical Value in correlation with Camera + Matrix + Vertex + Vector + Color class: https://fr.wikipedia.org/wiki/Moteur_3D
 - Triangle Class Coming: Used to print a Triangle in correlation with Matrix + Vertex + Vector + Color class.